tfluhr/test-project/docs/chapters/manuscripts.md

 # Preparing Manuscripts

-If you're starting with Microsoft Word files, you'll need the ability to open the files and apply styles to chapter contents, such as headings.
-We recommend [Microsoft Word](https://www.microsoft.com/en-us/microsoft-365/word?rtc=1) as your word processor, but [Libre Office](https://www.libreoffice.org/) or [Google Docs](https://www.google.com/docs/about/) will also work.
+If you're starting with `.docx` or `.odt` files, you'll need the ability to open the files and apply styles to chapter contents, such as headings.
+We recommend [Microsoft Word](https://www.microsoft.com/en-us/microsoft-365/word?rtc=1) because of it's popularity, but cost-free options like [Libre Office](https://www.libreoffice.org/) or [Google Docs](https://www.google.com/docs/about/) will also work.

 ## File Naming and Organization